CommonRoad/commonroad-scenario-designer/tmp_README.md

 /cli
 The command line interface, uses the api.

+### Documentation ###
+Bring as much information as possible to the code directly.
+Pictures etc.. are moved to the /meta/docs

 ### Contribution Guideline ###

 The whole package is structured by the appearance in the GUI.
 Any functionality of an appereance is in the service_layer/ of the regarding level.